Best Places for Financial Advisors

 Firm performance includes financial outlook, the effectiveness of leadership, competitiveness in the marketplace, and hiring and recruiting practices.

 Compensation includes payout, job security, retirement benefits, and health insurance.

-Administrative and compliance support includes usefulness of the firm's investment research, employee educational opportunities, quality of information technology, responsiveness of information technology staff, appropriateness of compliance oversight, and amount of administrative paperwork.
+Administrative and compliance support includes the usefulness of the firm's investment research, employee educational opportunities, quality of information technology, the responsiveness of information technology staff, appropriateness of compliance oversight, and amount of administrative paperwork.

-Job duties include the amount of challenge provided by the work, the freedom given the financial advisor to recommend the products and services he/she finds most appropriate, and the workload.
+Job duties include the amount of challenge provided by the work, the freedom given to the financial advisor to recommend the products and services they find most appropriate, and the workload.

 Products and offerings include diversity thereof, competitiveness thereof, reasonableness of pricing, and the availability of client education materials.

 Work environment includes office conditions, dress code, and quality of break areas.

 Best Firms for Financial Advisors: Firms were given a score on a 1,000 point scale, based on the responses of financial advisors to the survey questions.
 Responses were weighted according to the relative importance that the respondents placed on the various drivers, as well as by the firms' market shares.
 Only firms with at least 100 valid surveys were rated.